 Task ens_stats_gather computes the ensemble mean and standard deviations of the EDA background fields.
 These fields are stored as grib files of type 'em' and 'es' of stream 'elda', respectively.
-From Cy38r2, standard deviations of the unbalanced components of the control vector (see Section 4.2) are also computed in ens_stats_gather from EDA background perturbations.
-In this way EDA online estimates for the error fields for the full control vector are now available for use in 4DVar.
+From IFS cycle 38r2, standard deviations of the unbalanced components of the control vector (see Section 4.2) are also computed in ens_stats_gather from EDA background perturbations.
+From IFS cycle 43r3 the EDA error estimates of relative humidity are also used in the 4D-Var minimisation.
+Thus, EDA online estimates for the error fields for the full control vector are now used in 4DVar.

 Task ens_fetch_fields gathers the operational analysis fields needed for the calibration step of the EDA standard deviations.
 This is performed in task ens_cal, where the calibration coefficients of the EDA background variances are computed by Spread_Skill_Time_Avg.
-Variance Calibration is performed against the ECMWF operational analysis separately for each parameter, model level and geographical region (northern extra-tropics, tropics, southern extra-tropics).
+Variance Calibration is computed against the ECMWF operational analysis separately for each parameter, model level and geographical region (northern extra-tropics, tropics, southern extra-tropics).

-Variance calibration can be optionally done to ensure that EDA background variance matches the mean squared difference of the EDA background mean and the corresponding operational analysis.
+Variance calibration can be optionally done to ensure that EDA background variance matches the mean squared difference of the EDA background mean and the corresponding operational analysis (as from Cy42R1 default is to perform no calibration of EDA background variances).
 In order to have a large enough statistical sample and to reduce time variability, the calibration is computed using the latest 10 sets of EDA backgrounds and operational analysis verifying at the same time.
+Note that as of IFS cycle 41r2, the calibration is only computed for diagnostic purposes but it is no longer applied to the EDA error estimates used in 4DVar.

 The last job in the enda_pp family is ens_errors.
 If the logical switch LENS_CAL is true the EDA background variances computed in ens_stats are calibrated by Ens_Spread_Cal using the coefficients computed in ens_cal.
-The calibrated variances are then transformed to a spectral representation and filtered by Spectral_Filter in order to reduce sampling noise.
-The filtering procedure is based on Bonavita et al. (2012b).
-Finally the filtered spectral variances are transformed back to a gridpoint representation, converted to standard deviations and stored as grib files of type 'ses' of stream 'elda'.
+The calibrated variances are then transformed to a wavelet representation and filtered in order to reduce sampling noise.
+The filtering procedure is based on Bonavita et al. (2012).
+Finally the filtered variances are converted to standard deviations and stored as grib files of type 'ses' of stream 'elda'.